 Our attorneys have an in-depth knowledge of no-fault accident compensation.
 We are ready to help you navigate your claim from start to finish.
 With the personalized service and aggressive advocacy that you deserve, our Queens no-fault lawyers are here to stand up for you.

-Learn more about how a Queens no fault lawyer from The Tadchiev Law Firm, P.C., can fight for you.
+Learn more about how a Queens no fault accident lawyer from The Tadchiev Law Firm, P.C., can fight for you.
 Contact us today by phone or online.

 What is a No-Fault Arbitration Process?

 Arbitration is often used when a car accident claim is disputed because the claimant’s demand is either ignored or denied.
 A no-fault arbitration (also called Alternative Dispute Resolution or “ADR”) is a legal proceeding in which, before an impartial third party referred as a neutral referee (arbitrator), information is presented by all the involved parties to resolve a legal matter within 90 days.
 Each party must be represented at the hearing, and the presiding officer is usually an attorney.

 If you are considering arbitration in a no-fault accident case, it is important to know the steps that are involved: